 Other revenues consist of items that are typically nonrecurring, extraordinary, or unusual to the College.
 Examples are State of Ohio capital appropriations, and capital grants and gifts from local sources.
-Other revenues remained stable to State capital appropriations that were provided to the College.
+Other revenues increased based on an increase in capital appropriations and capital grants and gifts.